ZhanLu00/Kpop-related-ATM-System/phase1/ATM/README.md

 ## Running the program

 Open and run ATMApplication.
-The ATM will prompt the user to enter an username and a password (example of working usernames and passwords can be found in BankUsers.txt).
+The src.ATM will prompt the user to enter an username and a password (example of working usernames and passwords can be found in BankUsers.txt).

 Bank manager is able to create an client, restock the atm machine, undo transaction, view account creation requests,